DANCING IN THE CABBAGE PATCH Community – What is Community?

 COMMUNITY, READING IT AND LIVING IT

-This consistency can be seen in where it draws its information, its sources of influence and it can especially be seen in the photographs taken through the years that visually document the idea of community.
-Photographs can provide a graphic record of change in community that the written record may fail to record.
-The personal ideologies of Administrations, the literature read by the staff and administration of the School may reveal other consistencies, other avenues of exploration but most often these measures are transient.
-What the community wrote and read at Pine Mountain in it’s early Boarding School years is rich with consistencies, but on closer view those consistencies are enigmatic.
-Photographs, while harder to read are more consistent and in some ways more telling.
+This consistency can be seen in where the School looked to draw its information and inspiration; its sources of influence.
+It can especially be seen in the photographs taken through the years that visually document the idea of community.
+Photographs can provide a graphic record of change in communities that the written record may fail to record.
+The personal ideologies of administrators, the literature read by the staff, and the vision of the administration of the School.
+All may reveal other consistencies, other avenues of exploration but most often these influences hold transient measures.
+What the community wrote and read at Pine Mountain in its early Boarding School years, is rich with consistencies.
+Yet, on closer view those consistencies are enigmatic.
+Photographs, while harder to read than documents, when they are aggregated and studied closely, they often are more consistent and revealing in their messaging. .

 FAMILIES AND ‘PLACE’

-The sources contributing to an understanding of community in the Pine Mountain valley, also draw from the practical and historical roots of the many families who were served by the School and by the cultural artifacts they continue to carry forward or have treasured through time.
+Photographic sources strong contribute to an understanding of community in the Pine Mountain Valley.
+They also draw vivid images of the practical and historical roots of the many families who settled and evolved within the mountains and valleys of Eastern Kentucky.
+The populations were served by varying school models and by the older cultural artifacts they continued to carry forward from Europe or have treasured through time.
 Community is a process that always looks forward and looks backward.

-More recently, the School declares that it seeks to reach far beyond the roots and the geography of the early community members and seeks to support and build a larger self-aware community of environmentalists, civic-minded citizens of the world, and caring neighbors.
-But has it been successful?
-America is joining a growing worldwide community that advocates the value of ecology over that of economics, but economics is often in the driver’s seat.
-In many ways, we have circled right back to Uncle William’s vision of a school that seeks some purpose or value to the larger world.
-Yet, as the School spirals forward, it also continues to circle back to a familiar comfort zone of the local.
-The history of community at the institution?
-It seems remarkably consistent in its deepest values — that of staying connected with the “local”, what is commonly called “place.”
+More recently, the Pine Mountain School declares that it seeks to reach far beyond the roots and the geography of the early Valley community members.
+This broad vision now seeks to support and build a larger self-aware community of environmentalists, civic-minded citizens of the world, and caring neighbors.
+But, has it been successful?
+America is slowly joining a growing worldwide community that is self -aware.
+Many corners of the world now advocate for the value of ecology over that of economics.
+All too soon, however, economics took over in the driver’s seat.
+In many ways, the economics of place have not opened the valley to the world but has again helped it circle the wagons — have enclosed Uncle William’s vision.
+That vision of a school that seeks some purpose or value to the larger world became mired in an economic world that was driven by money — timber, then coal.
+Yet, as the School spiraled forward, like Spangler’s world, it also continued to circle back to the familiar and basic comfort zones of the local.
+The history of community at the institutional level?
+It seems remarkably consistent in its deepest values — that of staying connected with the “local”level, what is commonly called “place.”

-While much of what we call “place” and “community” moves forward with its familiar artifacts, institutions such as that of Pine Mountain, often move along with a remarkably consistent body of literature about “place”.
-In the case of Pine Mountain school, it is an expansive literature and one very concerned with the many levels of a community “place”.
+While much of what we call “place” and “community” moves forward with its familiar artifacts, institutions such as that of Pine Mountain, often moved and are moving along with a remarkably consistent body of ideas about “place”.
+In the case of Pine Mountain School, the record is an expansive landscape of literature, architecture, music, dance, education, environmentalism, and a deep faith in humanity.
+Its history is a remarkable record — one very engaged institution; one deeply concerned with the many levels of a community “place”.

 RELIGIOUS AND PHILOSOPHICAL “PLACE”

 Josiah Royce (1855-1916), philosopher and ideologue, shows up frequently in letters and quotes of staff.
-Royce struggled with the idea of community in his lecture, “The Community and the Time-Process,” from The Hope of the Great Community.
-This was Royce’s last work, published in 1916, just three years after the founding of Pine Mountain Settlement School.
+Royce struggled with the idea of community in his lectures.
+One lecture, “The Community and the Time-Process,” from The Hope of the Great Community, was Royce’s last work, published in 1916.
+This was just three years after the founding of Pine Mountain Settlement School.
 It captures the sentiments of the earlier time.
-For Royce, “community” is that thing which allows us to study the world of the spirit [Roth, John K. The Philosophy of Josiah Royce, p.368].
+For Royce, a deeply religious man, his “community” … “…is that thing which allows us to study the world of the spirit” [Roth, John K. The Philosophy of Josiah Royce, p.368].

 Royce explains: